VaishnaviNayak2023/AI-Sales-Forecasting-Backend-API/README.md

-# AI Sales Forecasting Backend
+# AI Sales Forecasting Backend API

 This repository contains a **FastAPI backend** for training and predicting sales using a simple AI/ML model.
 It allows uploading CSV sales data, training a Simple Linear Regression model, and generating future forecasts.